FaradayRF/Faraday-Software/CONTRIBUTING.md

 ## Style Guides

+### Git<a name="git"></a>

+#### Branches
+* Choose short and descriptive branch names. i.e. `issue100`, `aprslib`
+* Reference issue tickets in commits where applicable
+* Delete your branch after it is merged unless there is reason not to

+#### Commits
+* Commits should be [atomic](https://seesparkbox.com/foundry/atomic_commits_with_git) i.e. one commit per logical change.
+Do not combine logical changes with formatting changes.
+* Every commit should have a message associated with it describing the changes made
+* Commit messages should reference issue ticket s i.e. "issue #90" and/or commits where appropriate

+#### Merges
+* Rebase branch to the branch it will be merged with to keep history simple and allow a fast-forward.
+* Test code prior to merging

 ## Python PEP8 <a name="pep8"></a>

 All Faraday Python code is styled using [PEP8](https://www.python.org/dev/peps/pep-0008/), existing code that does not meet this style guide is being updated to comply.
 There are several automatic PEP8 syntax checking programs such as the [PyCharm PEP8 Syntax Module](https://blog.jetbrains.com/pycharm/2013/02/long-awaited-pep-8-checks-on-the-fly-improved-doctest-support-and-more-in-pycharm-2-7/).